 Why Go on a Gorilla Trekking in Africa?
-Here are some of our best gorilla trekking tours, all completely tailor-made to your requirements and travel wishes:
+Here are some of our best gorilla trekking tours in Africa, all completely tailor-made to your requirements and travel wishes:

 Gorilla Trekking Tours

 5 Days Uganda Gorilla Flying Safari

 GORILLA Trekking Uganda 🦍

 This must-do excursion takes you deep inside the Bwindi Impenetrable Forest for an unforgettable encounter with mountain gorillas that are extremely endangered.
 You will take a flight to the Kihihi airstrip outside of Bwindi National Park after touching down at Entebbe’s international airport.
 The park is one of just two remaining protected areas where this subspecies of great apes still live in the wild and is home to about 340 mountain gorillas.